Smallpox as a Bioweapon

 - Medical Aspects of Chemical and Biological Warfare: Chapter 27 - Smallpox.
 U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID).
 Provides a thorough review of smallpox, including its history and epidemiology, as well as biological warfare and clinical issues.

-- Medical Management of Biological Casualties Handbook, Seventh Edition.
-U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID), (September 2011).
+- Medical Management of Biological Casualties Handbook, Ninth Edition.
+U.S. Army Medical Research Institute of Infectious Diseases (USAMRIID).
 Contains specific information on a number of potential bioterrorist agents.